Embroidery for Beginners – how to embroider

 Here is a step by step tutorial on how to transfer a pattern with transfer paper.

-Very easy to use is so-called Fabri-Solvi.
+Very easy to use is the so-called Fabri-Solvi.
 It is available in a sticky and non-sticky version.
 You can either trace or print your pattern on it and then attach it to your fabric.
 When you are done with the stitching you can wash it away with water without a trace.

-Putting the fabric into the hoop
+How to put the fabric into the hoop

-Starting and ending threads
+Starting and ending embroidery threads

 Attaching your threads to the fabric before and after stitching is very important.
 You can achieve this through multiple techniques.
 Some are working better for dense stitching, some are great when there is not much to attach your thread to in the back of your work.